 Do You Need Title Insurance?

-In addition, as you might imagine, there are many uses for land and rights can be given or sold for such uses.
-Someone other than the person you think of as owner of the property itself may own mineral, air, or utility rights on the property.
-A bank with a mortgage on the property owns an interest in the property, as does someone who has done work on the house and filed a lien against it.
+In addition, as you might imagine, there are many uses for land, and rights can be given or sold for such uses.
+Someone other than the previous owner of the property itself may own mineral, air, or utility rights on the property.
+A bank with a mortgage loan on the property owns an interest in the property, as does someone who has done work on the house and filed a lien against it.
 The government may also have liens against the property for unpaid taxes, and the city may have an easement giving it the right to string utility lines across the front yard.

-A title search will reveal many of these potential problems.
+Doing a title search before a home purchase will reveal many of these potential problems.
 A title search is done by examining public records to look up the history of property ownership.
-You can do your own title search, assuming you know what to look for, but if you are getting a loan to enable you to purchase the property, the lender will require that a qualified third party do the title search.
+You can do your own title search, assuming you know what to look for.
+But if you are planning to get a loan to enable you to purchase the property, the lender will require that a qualified third party do the title search.

 Title insurance, on the other hand, covers events relating to the title that have already happened.
 It does not cover anything that happens to the title after the date of issuance.
-If you have liens filed against the property for taxes that you didn't get around to paying, your title insurance policy is not going to help you.
-But, if the lien is for taxes not paid by someone who owned the house eighty years ago, then you may have coverage under your title policy.
+So, for instance, if you have liens filed against the property for taxes that you didn't get around to paying, your title insurance policy is not going to help you.
+But, if the lien is for taxes not paid by someone who owned the house 80 years ago, then you may have coverage under your title policy.

-Problems such as deeds, wills, and/or trusts that contain improper vesting and incorrect names, outstanding mortgages, judgements, and tax liens, easements, or incorrect notary acknowledgments are generally found through the title search and usually can be cleared up before the closing on the property.
-When these problems are not cleared they will often be listed as exceptions to the policy's coverage.
+Problems such as deeds, wills, and/or trusts that contain incorrect names, outstanding mortgages, title defects, judgments, and tax liens, easements, or incorrect notary acknowledgments are generally found through the title search and usually can be cleared up before the closing on the property.
+When these problems are not cleared, they will often be listed as exceptions to the policy's coverage.
 You would then need to decide whether the property is still something you want to purchase given the known problems with the title.

 Perhaps you are wondering what the point of title insurance is if the title company won't cover known problems with the title.
 Isn't it like buying medical insurance that won't cover you if you get ill?
 The answer is "not really".
 There can many problems with a title that even a diligent and trained eye may not uncover during a title search.

-Examples of problems that can come up after you purchase your property include fraudulent acts by prior owners -- such as forged documents that transfer no title to the real estate, forged mortgages, or forged satisfactions or releases of mortgages, impersonation of the true owners of the land by fraudulent persons, and/or instruments executed under expired or fabricated power of attorney.
-In addition, the deed may have been executed by someone who forgot to get divorced before he remarried, who forgot he got divorced and has inherited the property as the surviving spouse, or who forgot that he already sold the property to another purchaser who is now in possession of the property.
-Or perhaps you have acquired perfectly good title to a piece of property for which there is no legal access.
+The deed may also have been executed by someone who forgot to get divorced before they remarried, who forgot they got divorced and has inherited the property as the surviving spouse, or who forgot that they already sold the property to another purchaser who is now in possession of the property.

 In the event that there is a claim against your rights of ownership in the property, your title insurance company will cover the cost and fees associated with defending against the title claim.
 The policy will also cover, up to the face amount, any loss of title or the cost of perfecting the title.
 Without title insurance, you may be faced with huge legal fees and costs and even the loss of all or a portion of your dream home.